danieljfarrell/FVM/source/advection_diffusion_boundary_conditions.rst

 Boundary conditions for the advection-diffusion-reaction equation
 -----------------------------------------------------------------

-A well posed problem requires boundary conditions.
+The advection-diffusion-reaction equation is a particularly good equation to explore apply boundary conditions because it is a more general version of other equations.
+For example, the diffusion equation, the transport equation and the Poisson equation can all be recovered from this basic form.
+Moreover, by developing a general scheme for boundary conditions of the advection-reaction-diffusion equation we automatically get a system for imposing boundary conditions on all equations of a similar form.

 Robin boundary conditions (known flux)
 **************************************

+Robin specify a known *total flux* comprised of a diffusion and advection component.
+Note that in the diffusion equation limit (where :math:`a=0`) these boundary conditions reduce to Neumann boundary conditions.

-`Within the finite volume method Robin boundary (known flux) conditions are naturally resolved <http://scicomp.stackexchange.com/questions/7650/how-should-boundary-conditions-be-applied-when-using-finite-volume-method>`_.
+`Within the finite volume method Robin boundary conditions are naturally resolved <http://scicomp.stackexchange.com/questions/7650/how-should-boundary-conditions-be-applied-when-using-finite-volume-method>`_.
 This means that there is no need for interpolation or ghost point substitution (although these approaches remain possible) to include the boundary conditions because the flux at the boundary appears naturally in the semi-discretised equation.
 For example consider the semi-discretised equation evaluated at the boundary cell :math:`\Omega_1`,

 .. figure:: img/boundary_cell_FVM.png
    :scale: 100 %